Ek Ladki Ko Dekha Toh Aisa Laga

-The film is the first collaboration between real-life father and daughter Anil Kapoor and Sonam K Ahuja, and marks the Bollywood debut of Regina Cassandra.
-It was released worldwide on 1 February 2019.
+The film, named after a song of the same name from the 1994 film 1942: A Love Story, is the first collaboration between real-life father and daughter, Anil Kapoor and Sonam Kapoor and was the Hindi film debut of Regina Cassandra.
+It was released worldwide on 1 February 2019 to positive reviews from critics, but it bombed at the box office.
 The screenplay was selected by the Academy of Motion Picture Arts and Sciences for its library's Core Collection.

 Plot

 A young Punjabi woman, Sweety Chaudhary, is under pressure from her traditional family to marry.
-She meets a young woman named Kuhu and Kuhu's brother Raza at a wedding.
+She meets a young woman named Kuhu and Kuhu's brother, Raza, at a wedding.
 A year passes.
 In Delhi, Sahil Mirza is a playwright though not very successful, and his father, a famous film producer, thinks he should give up being a playwright.
 Sweety sees a rehearsal of his latest play and remarks that it is amusing but the romance is superficial.
 A man comes chasing her, and Sahil helps her flee.
 She escapes while Sahil fights the man, and Sahil accidentally hits a policeman.
 At the police station, Sahil learns that the man is Sweety's brother Babloo, and they live in Chaudhary Manor, Moga, Punjab.
 Sahil wants to see Sweety again and decides to write his next play in Moga.
 He is joined by Chatro, a caterer and enthusiastic amateur actress.

 Sweety and Babloo's single father, Balbir Chaudhary, runs Chaudhary Garments, a clothing company.
 He actually wanted to become a cook, but his mother Beeji insists men do not belong in the kitchen.
 Babloo claims that Sweety has been going to Delhi to see a Muslim boy, so she must not be allowed to leave the house.
 Sahil goes to the manor with a letter for her.
 He sees Balbir cooking.
 Incorrectly assuming Balbir is the cook, Sahil pays him to give the letter to Sweety.
 This convinces Balbir that Sahil is Sweety's Muslim boyfriend.
 Sahil next pays Balbir's employee Chaubey to pass along a message to Sweety, and Chaubey tells Sahil that Sweety loves him though the family disapproves of her dating him because he is Muslim.
 A few individuals employed by the family bet on who Sweety will marry, with the cook Billauri betting on someone from a matchmaking app.
 Chaubey bets on “Mr. X”, any unknown outsider.
 Sweety learns Sahil is holding acting classes, and goes with Beeji and Billauri to the class.
 Sahil and Chatro are invited to Beeji's birthday party the following day.